JosephJvB/tony-g.v2/README.md

       - consider which order items are added
   - New Google Sheets Data
   - Shall I keep sorting with the Google Script?
 Or do it in code.
 I think it's better in code right.
 I'll do that later tho lol.

+made a new spreadsheet for fear of messing up live one.
+  - need a new apps script
+  - I should really back this data up too since if I delete the sheet or w/e I'm stuffed
+    - save to CSV?
+Probably...